hacktx/nucleus/README.md

 ### Setup Environment
 You can find instructions to setup the Nucleus environment on the [wiki](https://github.com/hacktx/nucleus/wiki/Environment-Setup).

+### Setup configurations
+In the root of the project folder, there it the file `exampleconfig.ini`.
+Copy this to `config.ini` and fill out the desired fields.
+The DB fields are necessary for the service to run.

 ### Install dependencies
 In the root of the project folder, run `composer install` to install the PHP dependencies, and `npm install` for the frontend dependencies.